Skip to Content

 Distinguishing between fake and natural obsidian is very challenging.
 The main reason is that the most common obsidian fake is glass.
 Natural obsidian is also glass but created by nature.

-That is why it is very complicated to set apart two types of glasses.
+That is why setting apart two types of glasses is very complicated.
 Even for gem professionals, it is hard to tell apart fake and real obsidian without any additional gemological tools.

 To spot fake obsidian, check the saturation of color.
 It should not be bright, translucency (fakes will be transparent), hardness (hardness of fakes is lower), and density (real obsidian feels harder and denser).
 The texture of fakes is too even and smooth.
 Fakes can be molten by a hot needle and glow under UV.